Last updated on September 16, 2021

 If I’ve already registered my vaccination status through Cowell Health Center’s My Student Health Portal or Vax Verify, do I have to do so again?

-No. If your Cowell My Student Health Portal immunization file is updated already, or you previously shared your COVID-19 vaccination status through Vax Verify, you do not need to resubmit proof of vaccination.
+If you previously shared your COVID-19 vaccination status through Vax Verify, please resubmit proof of vaccination.

 What if I have not completed my vaccination by my registration deadline?

 Students in the process of obtaining the COVID-19 vaccine (i.e., they have received at least one shot) will be allowed to move in/attend classes by providing documentation that proves their mid-vaccination status.
 These students must complete the vaccination registration process according to their vaccine protocol.

 Students with registered medical immunization exemptions or who are mid-vaccination for COVID-19 are required to participate in SCU’s testing program.
 Students who do not comply with required COVID-19 testing will be prohibited from attending classes and will have their housing contract cancelled.

 I am a student in a hybrid online/on-campus graduate program.
 Do I need to be vaccinated?